-1. Contractor shall invoice HSA quarterly for actual costs incurred based on the Shelter Services Budget above and schedule below.
-Contractor shall submit invoice, supporting documentation, and all required reporting by the 20th of the month following the end of the prior quarter for operating expenses, direct client support, salaries and wages, and administration costs for services in accordance with the scope of work in Exhibit A and the budget submitted to HSA by Contractor.
+Contractor shall invoice HSA quarterly for actual costs incurred based on the Shelter Services Budget above and schedule below.
+Contractor shall submit invoice, supporting documentation, and all required reporting by the 20th of the month following the end of the prior quarter for operating expenses, direct client support, salaries and wages, and administration costs for services in accordance with the scope of work in Exhibit A and the budget submitted to HSA by the Contractor.
+Contractor will supply supporting documents for reimbursement by the 20th of month for the prior quarter.
 The final invoice for each Fiscal Year will be submitted by June 20th due to year-end processing.

 Reporting Period Due Date for Invoice (with reporting, supporting documentation)

-Q1 (July-September) October 20th
+Q1 (July-September) October 20 th

-Q2 (October- December) January 20th th
+Q2 (October- December) January 20 th

-Q3 (January-March) April 20th
+Q3 (January-March) April 20 th

-Q4 (April-June) Invoice due June 20th

-Reporting due July 20th
+Q4 (April-June) Invoice due June 20 th Reporting due July 20 th

-2. County shall pay Contractor upon receipt and approval of invoices and required documentation and reporting as shown in Exhibit C.
+County shall pay Contractor upon receipt and approval of invoices and required documentation and reporting as shown in Exhibit C.